 What is a Taproot System?

 Frequently Asked Questions

 Define taproot - Taproot is the main root of the primary root system, which grows vertically downwards.
 Most of the dicotyledonous plants like dandelions, produce taproots and some of the roots are edible like carrots and beets, specialized for the storage of the food.
 Taproot is nearly straight, thicker and taper in size, in the taproot system roots grow directly downwards.

-The Taproot system is completely different compared to the adventitious root system or fibrous root system, but in some plants which grow as tap root plants during germination will develop branching root structure.
-Even though some of them depend on the main root for the storage and may retain the dominant taproot for centuries.
+The Taproot system is completely different compared to the adventitious root system or fibrous root system, but some plants which grow as taproot plants during germination will develop branching root structures.
+Some of them depend on the main root for the storage and may retain the dominant taproot for centuries.

 Development of the Taproot System

 Once the seed is germinated, the first thing to come out of the seed is the root of the embryonic radicle.
-This primary root is known as the taproot system, the plant with a tap root system has smaller lateral roots known as the secondary root commonly arises from the main taproot.
-Secondary root in turn also produces even smaller lateral roots known as tertiary roots.
+This primary root is known as the taproot system; the plant with a tap root system has smaller lateral roots known as the secondary root commonly arises from the main taproot.
+Secondary roots in turn also produce even smaller lateral roots known as tertiary roots.
 These lateral roots help to increase the surface area for water and mineral absorption.

 Soil characteristics also influence the architecture of the taproot, for example, the deep and rich soils favour the development of vertical taproots in many oak species such as Quercus Kelloggii.
 And the clay soil promotes the growth of multiple taproots.